sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 {{% notice warning %}}
 **WARNING**: If you are **not** setting up [agent mTLS authentication](../secure-sensu/#optional-configure-sensu-agent-mtls-authentication), delete the `ca-key.pem` file from the `/etc/sensu/tls` directory.
-The `ca-key.pem` file is sensitive information and is no longer needed unless you are setting up agent mTLS authentication.
+The `ca-key.pem` file contains sensitive information and is no longer needed unless you are setting up agent mTLS authentication.
 {{% /notice %}}

 To make sure the backend files in `/etc/sensu/tls` are accessible only by the `sensu` user, run: